 Head one hour east and one hour north to go for a quick hike at Horseshoe Bend, one of the most photographed and most unbelievable views in the world.
+THIS IS LOCATED IN PAGE, AZ.
+Some commenters wanted me to highlight that it’s far and not in Sedona, however I did this all in one day so there you go!
 The hike is only about half a mile and the drop off the edge is vertigo-inducing so be careful although if you can make it to the edge your mind will be blown.

 Close by is Lower and Upper Antelope Canyon.
 You have to book a tour with a native guide in advance (walking or photography tours are available) and the last tour leaves at 4:15pm.

 Follow the 89 back south for 2-3 hours to Sedona to conclude the day with a late dinner at Oak Creek Brewery and Grill.

 Day 4 – Devil’s Bridge